-Valentine’s Day is upon us and love is in the air.
-Red paper hearts decorate the walls while beloveds shop for chocolates and long-stem roses.
+Valentine’s Day is upon us, and love is in the air.
+The walls are strung with paper hearts, while beloveds shop for chocolates and long-stem roses.
 But even a love worthy of diamonds has a dark side...

-The grisly crimes of these killer couples give chilling new meaning to the phrase, “Till death do us part.”
-From the deadly robberies of Bonnie and Clyde to the infamous killings of the Moors Murderers, meet eight couples who spread the seed of evil.
+The grisly crimes of the following killer couples give a chilling new meaning to the phrase, “Till death do us part.”
+From the infamous robberies of Bonnie and Clyde to the gruesome Moors Murderers—meet eight couples who found that killing made their hearts grow fonder.

 Also known as the “Moors Murderers,” couple Myra Hindley and Ian Brady killed five children between 1963 and 1965 in Greater Manchester, England.
 The deadly duo got their nickname from the fact that their victims’ graves were dug on Saddleworth Moor.
 Though they maintained their innocence throughout their trial in 1966, they finally confessed in 1985—revealing two additional murders, of which authorities were previously unaware.

 Carol Giles and her lover Tim Collier were responsible for two emphatically unromantic murders in 1997, working together to kill Carol’s husband, Jessie Giles, and her friend Nancy Billiter with overdoses of heroin and, in the case of Nancy, also battery acid.
 Carol and Tim felt he that Jessie was somewhat of a deadbeat and a poor father to Carol’s children.
 But why kill Nancy Billiter?
 Apparently she suspected too much about what Carol and Tim had done to Jessie.